lupyuen/pinetime-logo-loader/README.md

 Load your Custom Boot Logo to PineTime Smart Watch.
 Works with the PineTime MCUBoot Bootloader.

+1. If our PineTime is not running on the MCUBoot Bootloader, flash the bootloader with [PineTime Updater](https://github.com/lupyuen/pinetime-updater)

 1. Click `Fork` to fork this repo

 1. In the new repo, click `Actions` → `I Understand My Workflows Enable Them`